-The Mental Health Act provides that the procedure of the Board is at the discretion of the Board.
+The Mental Health Act provides that the procedure of the Board is at the discretion of the Board, however the Minister may publish guidelines relating to the role and procedure of the board and how it may carry out its functions.
 The procedures of the Board are contained in the Board Charter.